k3nnynguy3n/StuffMe/README.md

 - Edit or delete recipe posts
 - Comment and rate other users' recipes
 - Search for a recipe, ingredient(s) using queries

-* Most functionalities above work, given the limited time we made what we could! *